Tag Archives: #wisewednesday

 Your favorite music keeps you pedaling in high spirits through the toughest rides like nothing else.
 So how do you bring your favorite tunes along with limited space while riding a bike?
 Take a look at these few tips below about some of the most popular options.

-Bike Pic Oct 26, things not to do while biking on wise Wednesday
+Bike Pic Sept 18, things not to do this wise Wednesday

 Things not to do while biking on this Bike Pic #Wise Wednesday or any other day of the week.
-In this photo, we caught a young lad turned around doing everything he shouldn’t do, making his bicycle ride unsafe (P.S. – the rider is OK, he did miss the car!).
+In this photo, we caught a young lad facing the wrong direction on his seat doing everything he shouldn’t, making his bicycle ride unsafe (P.S. – the rider is OK; he did miss the car!).

 A friendly bike shop store front that invites you in.